leonjunwei/focs-assignments/day15/day15.md

 If you add a separate file, please include the following at the top:

 ```
-Student Name: Frankly Olin [change to your name]
+Student Name: Leon Lam [change to your name]
 Check one:
 [ ] I completed this assignment without assistance or external resources.
 [ ] I completed this assignment with assistance from ___